 - Lowercase articles (a, an, the), coordinate conjunctions (and, or, for, nor), prepositions regardless of length, and to in infinitives.

-- Capitalize everything else, including those parts of speech if they appear as the first or last word in a title (On the Waterfront).
+- Capitalize everything else, including the aforementioned parts of speech if they appear as the first or last word in a title (On the Waterfront).

-- Trademarks should be followed by the word it often replaces, when appropriate (Rolodex watch).
+- Trademarks should be followed by the word it often replaces, when appropriate (Rolex watch).
 In some cases, it may be best to avoid using the trademark altogether and just use the generic term as long as it is easily understood.
-For a more complete listing of trademarks, visit the International Trademark Association’s web site.
+For a more complete listing of trademarks, visit the International Trademark Association’s website.